WebGardenGroup/pimcore-mailchimp/README.md

 After you have updated the Mailchimp Bundle via composer:

-- Execute: `$ bin/console pimcore:bundle:update WgMailchimpBundle`
+- Execute: `$ bin/console pimcore:bundle:update WggMailchimpBundle`

 ### Migrate via CommandLine

 Does actually the same as the update command and preferred in CI-Workflow:

-- Execute: `$ bin/console pimcore:migrations:migrate -b WgMailchimpBundle`
+- Execute: `$ bin/console pimcore:migrations:migrate -b WggMailchimpBundle`

 ## Bundle configuration